rachana-paudel/AWS_Solution_Architect/IAM/README.md

 #### IAM Conditions
 1. aws:SourceIp
   + used to restrict the client Ip from which the API calls are being made
-  + It has deny * on everything if its not an IP address and then we have a list od two CIDRs of two Ip address ranges.
+  + It has deny * on everything if its not an IP address and then we have a list of two CIDRs of two Ip address ranges.
 So that means that unless the client makes an API call from within these IP addresses then the API call is being denied
 + this can be used to restrict usage on AWS only to, for example your company network and therefore guaranteeing that only your company can access your own AWS environment so that's one of these conditions

 {